 Chocolate Pot de Crème

-Today is a celebration for lovers… it’s Valentine’s Day!
+Today is a celebration for lovers 💑… it’s Valentine’s Day!
 Many of you will go out to your favorite restaurant while the rest of us will stay home and cook a beautiful meal.
-A special dinner, like tonight, is never complete without a dessert especially if it’s made with chocolate…
+A special dinner, like tonight, is never complete without dessert, especially if it’s made with chocolate!

-Why do I use this process versus the blender method which is mixing everything together?
+Why do I use this process versus the blender method, which is mixing everything together?
 It’s because there’s a risk.
-Unless you pasteurize them, uncooked eggs can have salmonella and cause serious health problems or even be life-threatening.
+Unless you pasteurize them, uncooked eggs 🥚 can carry salmonella and cause serious health problems or even be life-threatening.

 The other way some cooks do it is to put everything together (heavy cream, yolks, sugar and salt) in a saucepan and whisk until the mixture starts bubbling.
 The risk is not with the heavy cream with its high fat content that won’t separate.
 The problem is the yolks.
-If they’re heated too quickly, they will cook and it’s certainly not the results we’re looking for.
+If they’re heated 🔥 too quickly, they will cook,and it’s certainly not the result we’re looking for.

-It’s up to you how you want to make your Chocolate Pot de Crème but at least you’re aware of the risks these two “quick” methods can have.
-The chilling time still remains the same; between 3 to 5 hours.
+It’s up to you how you want to make your Chocolate Pot de Crème but at least you’re aware of the risks these two “quick” methods can pose.
+The chilling time still remains the same: between 3 to 5 hours ⏰.

 Just a quick note…

-One of my subscribers was asking if it makes an impact when there’s a little white getting in with the yolks.
+One of my subscribers 👩🦰 was asking if it makes an impact when there’s a little white mixed in with the yolks.
 No, it’s fine.
 The problem is the other way around.
-If you need just egg whites in a recipe, make sure there’s no yolks in them as their fat will prevent the whites from whipping properly and getting foamy.
+If you need just egg whites in a recipe, make sure there are no yolks in them as their fat will prevent the whites from whipping properly and becoming foamy.

-Depending on how I feel, I might substitute Hazelnut or Grand Marnier for pure vanilla extract.
-Although the recipe calls for 1 teaspoon of vanilla, add 1 tablespoon of the liqueur of your choice.
+Depending on how I feel, I might substitute hazelnut or Grand Marnier liqueur for pure vanilla extract.
+Although the recipe calls for 1 teaspoon of vanilla, add 1 tablespoon 🥄 of the liqueur of your choice.

 This elegant Chocolate Pot de Crème is so scrumptious!
-Rich, silky and dense, this French sweet treat is perfect to have when there’s a need for a chocolate fix!
+Rich, silky and dense, this French sweet treat is perfect to enjoy when there’s a need for a chocolate 🍫 fix!
 This is a great dessert for Valentine’s Day if you want to score some points tonight… lol!

 – Creamy Cheesecake